B-Musick/modern-react-course/SECTION_4/README.md

 - App return JSX, gets rendered to page as HTML
 - Get result of geolocation (this is why using class components is used, so we can wait for success of the geolocation)
 - Want to tell the compnent to rerender itself with this new information

+STATE
+- State of APP is the latitude

+FLOW
+- JS file loaded to browser --> Instance of App component made --> Constructor function called --> state object is made and this.state set --> call geolocation service (callback for position only called when get location --> React calls render() --> App returns JSX and is rendered as HTML --> Get gelocation --> we update our state with call 'this.setState' --> React sees we updated state of component --> React calls render() a second time --> render method returns updated JSX --> React takes JSX and updates content on screen

+RENDER SCENARIOS
+- If have latitude then show latitude
+- If no latitude then show error
+- While loading the location, want to show loading